 A.D.A.
 Tightskirt: We’re offering a plea to 20 years on condition that the defendant waive his right to appeal anything whatsoever in any case past, present or future including ineffective assistance of counsel.

-Client: (to his lawyer) 20 years just for drinking beer in front of my house?
+Client: (to lawyer) 20 years just for drinking beer in front of my house?
 That don’t sound right to me.

 Lawyer: Believe me, Mr. Jones, this is a fabulous deal.
 You could get life without parole as a mandatory persistent felon if you’re convicted at trial.